 Some Internet providers are offering free or reduced-cost service to help students and employees now working from home.
 Some of these may be helpful to students and remote workers in your area.

-Consumer Reports published an article on March 14 listing various Internet Service Providers' (ISPs') plans to offer relief and discounted service to communities during the COVID-19 Emergency.
-Read the article here.
+Consumer Reports has published several articles listing various Internet Service Providers' (ISPs') plans to offer relief and discounted services to communities during the COVID-19 emergency.
+See them at the links below: